hgayan7/EthIndia-Codebase/readme.md

 ## Objectives:

-* 1.Solves the problem of land ownership transparency.
+* 1.Solving the problem of land ownership transparency.
 ------------
-* 2.Preventing fraudulent selling/buying of land title ownership transfer.
+* 2.Preventing fraudulent selling/buying of land.
 ------------
-* 3.On the go selling and buying of land.
+* 3.To provide on the go selling and buying of land.
 ------------
 ## Token Information :